FDA grants emergency use authorization for Pfizer COVID-19 vaccine

 And China and Russia didn't wait for final-stage tests before beginning vaccinations with some homegrown shots.

-A Centers for Disease Control and Prevention advisory committee is poised to recommend who's first in line.
-Expected to follow health workers and nursing homes are other essential workers, older adults and people at high risk because of other health problems.
+The government still is hammering out final recommendations, but expected to follow health workers and nursing homes are other essential workers, older adults and people at high risk because of other health problems.
 U.S. authorities don't expect enough for the general population before spring, and that's assuming there are no manufacturing glitches.

+"We would need at least until March, April, to have an impact on the pandemic," Sahin said.
+But he predicted that protecting the most vulnerable could start putting a dent in hospitals and deaths sooner.

 If emergency use of Moderna's vaccine also is authorized, the U.S. expects to vaccinate 20 million people by the end of December.
 They hope to have enough for another 30 million people in January and 50 million in February.